课程 · 10 · 09 / 10

 Why Statistics for Data Science?

 Statistics provides the mathematical foundation for making decisions from data.
 It helps us distinguish real patterns from random noise.
+Before we crunch numbers, it helps to see what a distribution is — the shape that all of central tendency, spread, and the empirical rule describe.

 Measures of Central Tendency